ts-factory/bublik-release/docs/04-publish/01-attachments.md

 #### Formal description

-The `artifacts.json` file must conform to the following schema: [URL](https://github.com/okt-limonikas/bublik-log-viewer/blob/main/internal/command/schemas/artifact.json)
+The `attachments.json` file must conform to the following schema: [URL](https://github.com/okt-limonikas/bublik-log-viewer/blob/main/internal/command/schemas/artifact.json)

 #### Fields Description

 - `version`: Schema version
-- `artifacts`: Array of artifact objects with the following properties:
+- `attachments`: Array of artifact objects with the following properties:
   - `type`: Type of the artifact (currently supports "text")
   - `view_type`: How the artifact should be displayed (currently supports "inline")
   - `name`: Display name for the artifact